TigreBois/EPFL-RT-Driverless/QuickGitGuide.md

 3) Finally, type `git push -u origin nameOfBranch` to push it to the online repository, so that it can be visible by everyone.
 Now you can work on this branch however you like; Then, use `git add files` / `git add * ` to stage your changes, `git commit` to commit them locally, and `git push` to push them online.
 4) It's good to also create a new pull request at this point and link it to your branch, so that the tools on github can work on it.

+Here's how the typical workflow happens using git: Once you've setup your branch, you work locally as you would without git.

+Once you've made some progress, you open a terminal at the root of the repository, and add the changes you've made; you can add them one by one, or use `git add -A` to add everything.

+Then, you enter `git commit` to commit them locally; it will open a file in a text editor, where you write the commit message, a.k.a. a quick summary of the changes you've made.
+Note that you can do multiple commit before pushing in the next step.
+(I encourage you to look up how to write good commit messages, they are important to keep track of what was done)

+Finally, you can enter `git push` to push them to the online repository.
+It is good to also enter `git pull` before pushing to make sure you have the latest version of your branch.

+Repeat until you have finished your task; at which point you should follow the "To merge a branch back to master" steps.

 To merge a branch back to master:
 1) If it wasn't done before, create a pull request on the online repository, associated to your branch.
 2) Make sure you commit and push all the changes you made.